-The subject property is a 40.76 acre parcel of land owned by the City of Aurora and part of the Aurora Airport that currently is being farmed.
-The property is zoned M1- limited manufacturing district.
-A ground-mounted solar garden energy system is a Special Use in the M1 zoning district.
-The applicant must obtain the Special Use Permit in order to move forward with other agency approvals for the project.
+The subject property is an 83.2 acre parcel of land owned by the City of Aurora and part of the Aurora Airport that currently is being farmed.
+The property is the south runway protection zone for Runway 33.
+The property is zoned M1- limited manufacturing.
+A ground-mounted solar garden energy system is a special use in the M1 zoning district, therefore, the applicant must obtain the special use permit in order to move forward with the project.

 Recently, there has been a lot of interest in solar gardens and solar farms throughout Kane County.
 Examples of these facilities are at the Kane County Court Center and Mooseheart.
-The

-City of Aurora has agreed to lease the property to SunCode Energy, LLC for the ground-mounted solar garden.
-The expected life of the system ranges from 20 to 40 years.
-At the end of the useful life of the system it will be decommissioned in accordance with the decommissioning plan that was provided as part of the application, as required.
+The City of Aurora has agreed to lease the property to SunCode Energy for the ground-mounted solar garden.
+The expected useful life of the system ranges from 20 to 40 years.
+At the end of the life of the system the system will be decommissioned in accordance with the decommissioning plan that was provided as part of the application, as required.